 In 1933, the first sports watch was released.
 It was called the Block Uhr, equipped with a sturdy all-steel case and a new type of patented crown (Brevet 1464).

 Hauser had always wanted to manufacture and provide the ideal watch for sportsmen, engineers, technicians, and adventurers.
 As such, he introduced the “Alpina 4” concept in 1938.
 The Alpina 4 revolutionized the sports watch by insisting that a true sports watch must have these four characteristics: anti-magnetic, anti-shock, water resistant and stainless steel.

 The Quartz Crisis

 With the Alpina 4 watches, the company experienced unparallel success until the 1970s, when mass-produced, cheap and impersonal watches were launched and became popular in the market.
 Also called, the Quartz Crisis, it made a heavily negative impact not only for Alpina but on Swiss mechanical watchmakers in general.
 Despite the popularity of these mass-produced watches, Alpina stood firm on its mechanical watch standards.

 In 2002, Frédérique Constant SA, also a Swiss manufacturer based in Plan-les-Ouates, Geneva acquired the Alpina Watches.

-In the same year, although struggling, Alpina finally made its comeback, still faithful to its horological legacy.
+In the same year, although struggling, Alpina finally made its comeback while remaining faithful to its horological legacy.